liufengyun/stoic/README.md

 A **capability** is a term of type *E*.
 The *base type* is represented as `B`.

-An **effect-closed environment** is a typing environment from which (1) it’s impossible to construct a term whose type is E; (2) it's impossible to construct an application where the first term is not effect-closed; (3) it's impossible to construct a type application where the first term is not effect-closed.

 An **effect-closed typing environment** is a subset of the ordinary typing environment, which particularly excludes variables of ordinary function types, variables of capability types and so on.
 Different systems may differ in details about what types can be kept in the *effect-closed typing environment*, though they must all be *effect-safe*.

-Note that an *effect-closed typing environment* is not an *effect-closed environment*, as `B -> E` and `All_Closed X.X` might appear in the *effect-closed typing environment*, thus makes it possible to create a term of type `E`.
-This doesn't pose a problem, as from absurdity it's possible to infer anything.

 An **effect-closed term abstraction** is a term abstraction that can be typed in *effect-closed typing environment*.
 Its type is represented by `A